 Keep your eyes open and your brain in gear to avoid the ever-present hazards of working with farm equipment.

 Electric lines and electrical equipment Each year, dozens of farm workers are killed and hundreds are injured in accidents involving power lines and electrical equipment, according to Safe Electricity.

 As farm equipment gets larger and taller, power lines are harder to avoid.
 Failure to notice them can be deadly.
 Safe Electricity lists these precautions:

-Did you know that the most frequent way people are injured on combines is by falling off the equipment?
-This information comes from the ISU Extension Safe Farm publication, “Harvest safety yields big dividends.”
-Such falls occur because the driver is often up and down the combine dozens of times a day.
+Entanglements and falls Did you know that the most frequent way people are injured on combines is by falling off the equipment?
+A free downloadable ISU Extension Safe Farm publication, “Harvest Safety Yields Big Dividends”, notes that such falls occur because the driver is often up and down the combine dozens of times a day.
 With the height of combine tops (12-14 feet off the ground) and operator’s platforms (6-8 feet above the ground), a tumble can cause real damage.
 And if the ladders and platforms are painted metal, they may be slippery, especially in mud, rain, snow or ice.

 To reduce falls:

 Keep platforms free of tools and other objects.

 Frequently clean the steps and other mounting, dismounting and operating areas.